sneha-822cpu/Supermart-grocery-sales-analytics/README.md

 ⭐ Focus on high-performing categories and cities for marketing and stocking.

 ⭐ Reassess pricing/discount strategy for low-margin categories like Bakery.

+**HOW TO USE**

+Step 1: Download the Excel file from the project folder.

+Step 2: Open it in Microsoft Excel (or any compatible spreadsheet tool).

+Step 3: Use the interactive dashboard on the final sheet:

+Step 4: Filter by Region, City, Category, and more.

+Step 5: Analyze metrics like Sales, Profit, Discounts, and Quantities.

+Step 6: Pivot tables are included for deeper breakdowns in the workbook.